 This is an excerpt from the ASC 842 guidance on the requirements for the maturity analysis disclosure:

-Using the appropriate software provider will facilitate the preparation of a company’s lease disclosures and ensure the accuracy of the information disclosed.
+Using lease accounting software will facilitate the preparation of a company’s lease disclosures and ensure the accuracy of the information disclosed.
 This will allow the company to focus its efforts on the qualitative requirements of the disclosure: descriptions of its leases, features of lease arrangements such as variable lease payments, and residual value guarantees, and its accounting policies with regards to discount rates, lease and non-lease elements, and short-term leases.